kth-tcs/trustfull-demonstrator/README.md

 ### Starting the election process

-TODO: one paragraph of context/explanation

 The subcommand `start` of [`scripts/demo.py`](scripts/demo.py) initializes the voting process across the created Azure servers.
+This involves booting the servers, creating the verificatum protocol files, producing the public key and uploading it to the vote collecting server front-end.

 Its options are:

 ```text
 usage: demo.py start [-h] [--port_http PORT] [--port_udp PORT]